 Welcome to the Steel Structures Research Lab

 Profile PhotoThe Steel Structures Research Laboratory (SSRL) is a research group within the Department of Civil Engineering at the University of Arkansas.
 Our group focuses on steel infrastructure challenges related to extreme or repeated loads (earthquake, blast, vehicle/rail traffic, etc.).
-Research areas and interests currently include: ultra low-cycle fatigue damage prediction; simulation of ductile fracture in additively manufactured steels; seismic design and performance of ductile braced frame systems; and steel infrastructure fatigue assessment methods.
+Research areas and interests currently include: ultra low-cycle fatigue damage prediction; simulation of ductile fracture in additively manufactured steels; seismic design and performance of ductile frame systems; and steel infrastructure fatigue assessment methods.

 The SSRL is directed by Dr. Gary S. Prinz who joined the University of Arkansas from the Swiss Federal Institute of Technology (EPFL), where he was a postdoctoral researcher in the Fatigue and Fracture Mechanics Group of the Institute of Metallic Construction (ICOM).
-Dr. Prinz received his PhD from Brigham Young University and is a registered professional engineer in California and Arkansas.
+Dr. Prinz received his PhD from Brigham Young University and is a registered professional engineer in both California and Arkansas.

-Research Funding News
+Research Funding & Award News

-Image Error NEW: The National Cooperative Highway Research Program recently awarded Dr. Gary Prinz (PI), Dr. Matt Hebdon (Co-PI, UT Austin), and Dr. Thomas Murphy (Co-PI, Modjeski and Masters) $800,000 to investigate the design of stud shear connectors in composite steel bridges.
+Image Error The National Cooperative Highway Research Program recently awarded Dr. Gary Prinz (PI), Dr. Matt Hebdon (Co-PI, UT Austin), and Dr. Thomas Murphy (Co-PI, Modjeski and Masters) $800,000 to investigate the design of stud shear connectors in composite steel bridges.
 (Project No: NCHRP 12-124)

 Image Error Dr. Gary Prinz received a National Science Foundation Faculty Early Career Development (CAREER) award to investigate a new micromechanics-based approach to ductile fracture simulation in additively manufactured steels for improved seismic structural fuse design.
 (NSF Award Number: 1751699)

 Image Error The American Institute of Steel Construction (AISC) awarded Dr. Gary Prinz with the Milek Fellowship.
-The four year fellowship will support research into the seismic performance of skewed special moment frame RBS connections.
+The fellowship will support research into the seismic performance of skewed special moment frame RBS connections.

 Image Error